GautamBairagi/GautamBairagi/README.md

 <img align="center" src="my4.gif" width="100%"/>
   <br>

-- 👷 <samp>Currently pursuing BE/B.Tech from IET~DAVV University Indore.
+- 👷 <samp>Currently pursuing MCA from SCSIT~DAVV University Indore.
  -🤔 <samp>Exploring new technologies and developing software solutions and quick hacks.
  -🌱 <samp>Open to all Open Source Projects😋
 - 💼 <samp>I’m looking for **Internship/Part-Time** Opportunities/roles.
-- 💬 <samp>Ask me about Web developpment or java.
+- 💬 <samp>Ask me about Web developpment
-- 🤔 <samp>I’m looking for help with how to excel in Competitive Programming
+- 🤔 <samp>I’m looking for help with how to Design Website
 - ♟ <samp>I spend a lot of time with my friends who always make me happy and motivated.
 </div>